Gå til hovedinnhold

-Every Thursday from 26 February to 6 April 2026, Gaustabanen will be open late, offering the chance to enjoy unique evening skiing at sunset, with a headlamp or beneath the moonlight.
+On March 19 and March 26, 2026, Gaustabanen will stay open late, giving you the chance to experience unique evening skiing at sunset, with a headlamp or beneath the moonlight.

 Gaustabanen marks a recommended, avalanche safe route from the summit.
 The marked descent is a moderately steep, ungroomed slope running from Tuddalstippen down to the entrance of Gaustabanen.